ps1337/pwntools-r2/README.md

 ## Troubleshooting

 - You can debug any errors with `context.log_level = 'DEBUG'` via your `pwntools` python script.
-- If no terminal can be found, try setting `context.terminal` accordingly - e.g. to `urxvtc`
+- If no terminal can be found or any weird errors come up, try setting `context.terminal` accordingly - e.g. to `urxvtc` or  `['tmux', 'splitw', '-v']`

 # Credits